Polly Vaughn: Songs that refer to "Polly Vaughn"

 And Polly Vaughn arranged by Rodney Dillard and recorded by The Dillards on Elektra Records 1962.

 Motifs

 According to "The Fiddlers companion" website, the title "Molly Bawn" is an Anglicised corruption of the Gaelic "Mailí Bhán," or Fair Mary (Fairhaired Mary, White Haired Mary).
 The symbol of a bird to represent a departing spirit from a dead body is common in art, particularly in scenes of the death of Christ.

-The idea of the spirit of a dead person returning to speak to the living is quite common in ballads.
-Examples include "The Unquiet Grave" and "Murder at the Red Barn".

 The idea that a woman might transform herself into a swan is widely known from Tchaikovsky's ballet "Swan Lake".
-Again, death at the hands of a hunter is part of the story.

-The word "bán" in Irish means "white", "pale", or "fair"; "bawn" is an Anglicized version, a not uncommon practice in the past.
+The word bán in Irish means "white", "pale", or "fair"; bawn is an Anglicized version.